 No. This accumulation constitutes a course-pack, and heavy fines have been levied for duplicating these without permission.
 If you want to use articles or other parts of published works each semester, you need to get permission from the publisher.

 May I make a copy of an article, poem, or chapter for each member of my class?

 It is permissible to make multiple copies as long as the amount of material passes the brevity test (see above) and is used only for one semester.
 If you plan to use the same material each semester, permission needs to be obtained from the publisher.

 May I play sound recordings or music in class?

-Yes, as long as the original recordings or sound files are obtained legally and the performance of the material is done within a classroom (or secure Moodle course).
+Yes.
+You can share audio materials as long as the original recordings or sound files are obtained legally and the performance of the material is done within a classroom.

-May I show a DVD or stream a film to my class?
+May I show a DVD or stream a film in class?

 May I play a sound or music file or CD?